okfn/handbook/text/recipes/choropleth-maps.rst

     $(document).ready(init);

-include the script you just created after all the scripts in the header have been loaded.
+Include the script you just created after all the scripts in the header have been loaded.

 Displaying data